 A: When participants or traders are suspended from trading in some way as well as when orders or trades of them are cancelled, they shall still be able to receive market data via MDI/MDDX (but not via IMI) and report off-exchange trades.
 Only on-exchange trade reporting is suspended.

-Q: Which services are more or less affected by the pre-trade controls topic?
+Q: Which services are affected by the pre-trade controls topic?

 A: - On-book trading including Sponsored Access